qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `400 Bad Request` if the file was invalid or if the session_id was too long
+- `400 Bad Request` if the session_id was too long
-- `401 Unauthorized` if the session id was not valid
+- `401 Unauthorized` if the session id was not valid or if the user does not belong to any vendor

 If the file was already present it will be overwritten.